nasa/oceandata-notebooks/book/notebooks/oci/oci_project_and_format.md

 nc_to_gtiff(vi_path)
 ```

-## 4. A Note About Converting Level 3 Data to GeoTIFF
+## 4. Converting Level-3 Data to GeoTIFF

-Level 3 PACE data is already mapped to a Plate Carrée projection - in other words, unless you want the data in another projection, you don't need to reproject as we did for the Level 2 data above.
+Level-3 data is already mapped to a Plate Carrée projection--in other words, unless you want the data in another projection, you don't need to reproject as we did for the Level-2 data above.
 In order to convert these files from NetCDF to GeoTIFF, all you need is to transpose the datasets as necessary and assign a CRS.

 +++